Entanglement spectrum and entropy in topological non-Hermitian systems and non-unitary conformal field theories

-Using the definition of many-body right and left wave functions, we can construct the non-Hermitian density matrix, $\rho = |G_R\rangle \langle G_L|$ such that $\rho^\dagger \neq \rho$ and $\rho^2 =\rho$.
-Once the density matrix of the non-Hermitian system is constructed, we can then introduce measures of quantum entanglement from the reduced density matrix by integrating out the degrees of freedom in subsystem $B$, $\rho_A= {\rm Tr}_B \rho $.
-Here the system is partitioned into $A$ and $B$.
-In Hermitian systems, if the Hamiltonian has the quadratic form, the reduced density matrix can be constructed from either the correlation matrix \cite{Peschel2009} or the overlap matrix \cite{Klich2006}.
-We extended these derivations to non-Hermitian systems with quadratic form in terms of bi-fermionic operators as follows.
-(Detailed derivations of the above results are provided in the Supplementary Material \cite{SM}).
+From many-body left and right eigenstates, we can construct a non-Hermitian density matrix as $\rho = |G_R\rangle \langle G_L|$ such that $\rho^\dagger \neq \rho$ and $\rho^2 =\rho$.
+With this generalized notion of the density matrix, we can introduce measures of quantum entanglement by partitioning the total system into two subsystems $A$ and $B$, and then by taking the partial trace over subsystem $B$, $\rho_A= {\rm Tr}_B\, \rho $.
+We can discuss the spectrum of the generalized reduced density matrix, and the entanglement entropy.

+In Hermitian systems, if the Hamiltonian has the quadratic form, the reduced density matrix can be constructed either from the correlation matrix \cite{Chung2001,Peschel2009} or the overlap matrix \cite{Klich2006}.
+We extended these derivations to non-Hermitian systems with quadratic form in terms of bi-fermionic operators as follows\cite{SM}.

 -- The correlation matrix is defined as